Locksmiths… or rather those who claim to be!

 Beware of call centres

-Although this model is not just limited to locksmiths (see also carpet cleaners, house repairs, removal companies etc), our profession does seem to attract them, often because of the urgency of the job, and people trust google to provide decent results.
-To be fair to them, Google is always looking at ways to solve this problem, but each time they block a load of the companies, new ones appear, and it’s a constant battle in which the search engines are always one step behind.
+This model is not just for locksmiths.
+It’s also for carpet cleaners, plumbers and electricians.
+But, our profession attracts them.
+The job is urgent, and people trust Google to provide good results.
+To be fair to them, Google is always looking to solve this problem.
+But, each time they block some companies, new ones appear.
+It’s a constant battle in which the search engines are always a step behind.

-It’s important to realise that Lead gens aren’t in it for repeat customers – they are happy to just rip off customers on one job then move on – they will often take up to 40% of the cash paid to the subcontractor and it’s all about quick cash and moving on, not building a loyal customer base.
+Lead gens aren’t after repeat customers.
+They’re happy to rip off customers on one job and then move on.
+They often take up to 60% of the cash paid to the subcontractor.
+It’s all about quick cash and moving on, not building loyal customers.

 Now I’ve warned you about these companies, what can you do about it?
-Unfortunately there is no simple answer except do your research.
-Ask around for recommendations, and if you do have to google a locksmith, check to see if it says where they are based.
-If it’s a 0800 number, that’s often a clue that it’s a national company.
-Also, don’t leave it to the last minute – when you’re in an emergency situation you’re bound to not pay great attention to research, so it’s best to have a few numbers in your phone upfront, just in case a situation occurs.
-Let’s face it, it’s unlikely you’ll go through life without needing a locksmith at some point, so why not have the number of a reliable and trusted one in there saved in preparation.
+Unfortunately, there is no simple answer except to do your research.
+Ask people for recommendations.
+If you need to google a locksmith, check their location.
+Also, please don’t leave it to the last minute.
+In an emergency, you’re bound not to research well.
+So, it’s best to have a few numbers in your phone upfront, in case.
+You will likely need a locksmith at some point.
+So, why not have the number of reliable and trusted ones saved in preparation?